Shiroyuki82/Orion-Performance-Optimizer/README.md

 No settings/customization and rest 'headache' - all parameters are individual for EVERY device depending on it's hardware/software characteristics, All parameters are very balanced.

 Detailed Tech Introductory :
 Very wide-range settings of OS and Linux kernel are configured, still being cross-platform utility, maximally compatible with all devices.
 This means that it doesn't have any dirty hacks/hardcore and 3rd part binaries (except busybox) & config files.
-Orion applies configurations depending on It's hardware and software, so that in the end every device is configured individually.
+FDE applies configurations depending on It's hardware and software, so that in the end every device is configured individually.
 New unique method of execution, System partitions are remounted RW only once while installation.
 This means high speed (the worst RAM will have at least ~500MB/s of I/O speed), no power consumption (no NAND memory I/O occurs) and security (system partitions are in read-only state).
-Also new-gen Orion is synced with OS boot process - so tweaks will be applied in correct time.
+Also new-gen FDE is synced with OS boot process - so tweaks will be applied in correct time.
 All system partitions are trimmed and checked for errors after every OS boot with ORION onboard.

 Info :
 This tweak was made of : Init.d, Build.prop and other files that edits Kernel parameters in real-time scenarios